BMW reports higher margin in Q3, sticks to annual forecast

-BERLIN, Nov 3 (Reuters) - BMW BMWG.DE reported a higher margin in the third quarter in its automotive segment on Friday, with sales of higher-priced and fully-electric cars keeping it on course to hit annual forecasts.
+BERLIN, Nov 3 (Reuters) - BMW BMWG.DE reported on Friday a higher third-quarter margin in its automotive segment, with sales of higher-priced and fully electric cars keeping it on course to achieve annual forecasts.

-Group revenues rose 3.4% to 38.5 billion euros ($40.92 billion), but group net profit fell 7.7% in light of last year's figures being boosted by the BBA consolidation, BMW said.
+Group revenues rose 3.4% to 38.5 billion euros ($40.92 billion), beating estimates of eight analysts polled by LSEG, but group net profit fell 7.7% in light of last year's figures having been boosted by the BBA consolidation, BMW said.

-Free cash flow for the automotive segment this year so far came in at 5.7 billion, near the forecast for the full year of 6 billion.
+The carmaker, which has maintained a cautiously optimistic tone through the year and raised its automotive margin outlook in August, kept unchanged its positive tone on annual forecasts.

-The carmaker, which has maintained a cautiously optimistic tone throughout the year and raised its automotive margin outlook in August, kept its positive tone with annual forecasts unchanged.
+In a statement, it made no mention of high interest rates or inflation weighing on growth, in contrast to other competitors such as Mercedes-Benz and Porsche, which warned of a subdued market environment curbing demand.

-Supply chain issues, which it warned in August could continue throughout the year, had eased, it added.
+Supply chain issues had eased, the company added, after a warning in August that they could continue throughout the year.
+Sales this year were up 5.1% so far.

 Fully electric sales hit 15.1% in the third quarter, outstripping BMW's end-year target of 15%.